e4r7hbug/Website/content/posts/beginning.md

 ## Hugo

-I decided to forgoe the prepackaged binary for the fun of using `go get`.
+I decided to forgo the prepackaged binary for the fun of using `go get`.
 I like to think that I can see all the text scroll by and understand what's really happening.
 That new site builder and web server feel super fast!